-Maginito has agreed to acquire 100% of HyProMag Limited ("HyProMag"), which is scaling-up Hydrogen Processing of Magnet Scrap ("HPMS") technology, licenced from the University of Birmingham ("UoB"), in the UK.
+On 3 August 2023 closed the previously announced transaction whereby Maginito acquired 100% of HyProMag Limited ("HyProMag"), which is scaling-up Hydrogen Processing of Magnet Scrap ("HPMS") technology, licenced from the University of Birmingham ("UoB"), in the UK.
 HPMS extracts and demagnetises NdFeB (neodymium, iron and boron) magnets embedded in scrap and redundant equipment.
-Through HyProMag, and on conversion of a convertible loan (the "German Convertible Loan") provided by Maginito to HyProMag GmbH ("HyProMag Germany"), Maginito will also hold, directly and indirectly, 90% of HyProMag Germany, which is scaling-up HPMS technology in Germany.
+Through HyProMag, and on conversion of a convertible loan (the "German Convertible Loan") provided by Maginito to HyProMag GmbH ("HyProMag Germany"), Maginito will also increase its interest in HyProMag GmbH from 80% to 90%.
+HyProMag Germany is scaling-up HPMS technology in Germany.
 Maginito also holds 100% of Mkango Rare Earths Limited ("Mkango UK"), which is focused on chemical processing of magnet scrap.
 Initial production from HyProMag in the UK is targeted for Q4 2023 and in Germany during 2024.
 As part of its agreement with CoTec Holdings Corp ("CoTec"), the Company plans to progress the rollout of rare earth recycling technologies in the United States.

-HIGHLIGHTS OF FIRST QUARTER 2023
+HIGHLIGHTS OF SECOND QUARTER 2023

-In the first quarter of 2023, the Company continued to focus on advancing all aspects of its rare earths' Mine, Refine, Recycle strategy.
+In the second quarter of 2023, the Company continued to focus on advancing all aspects of its rare earths' Mine, Refine, Recycle strategy.